zulip/zulip/help/change-your-language.md

 ## Change the language of the Zulip app

-Note that this will not change stream names, topic names, or the language of messages you receive.
+Note that this will not change channel names, topic names, or the language of messages you receive.

 {start_tabs}